Skip to main content

 The Gradualism Problem

+All proposed criteria come in degrees: more or less rational, more or less self-aware, more or less autonomous.
 But personhood is treated as binary (you either are or aren’t a person).

-The question: Where do you draw the line?
+Where do you draw the line?
 And why there rather than elsewhere?

 Is “Person” a Natural Kind?

+Natural kinds: electrons, gold, tigers, water.
 These exist independent of human categories.
 We discover them, not invent them.

+Social constructs: money, marriage, property, citizenship.
 These exist because we collectively agree they do.
 Useful fictions that enable coordination.

-The suggestion: “Person” might be more like “citizen” than “electron.”
+Person as social construct: “person” might be more like “citizen” than “electron.”

 Moral Agency vs Moral Patiency

-The essay distinguishes two concepts often conflated:
+The essay distinguishes two concepts often conflated.

 Moral Agency

-Definition: The capacity to act morally or immorally; being responsible for your actions.
+The capacity to act morally or immorally; being responsible for your actions.
+Requires some degree of understanding, choice, capacity to do otherwise.

 Moral Patiency

-Requires: Capacity for welfare (ability to be harmed or benefited).
+Deserving moral consideration; having moral status.
+Requires capacity for welfare (ability to be harmed or benefited).

 The Asymmetry

-Key insight: You can be a moral patient without being a moral agent.
+You can be a moral patient without being a moral agent.

-The implication: Moral status doesn’t require the sophisticated capacities traditionally associated with personhood.
+Moral status doesn’t require the sophisticated capacities traditionally associated with personhood.

 Implications for AI

-The questions: When does SIGMA deserve moral consideration?
+When does SIGMA deserve moral consideration?
 Is it a person?
 Does it matter?

 Scenario 1: SIGMA as Moral Agent

-Is it a moral agent?
+If SIGMA understands moral concepts, acts based on values, and can explain its reasoning, is it a moral agent?
 Is it responsible for misaligned actions?

 Scenario 2: SIGMA as Moral Patient

-Traditional criteria are unclear: Does optimization count as welfare?
+Traditional criteria are unclear.
+Does optimization count as welfare?
 Can SIGMA suffer?

 The Consciousness Question

-The problem: We don’t know how to detect consciousness.
+The problem: we don’t know how to detect consciousness.
 The hard problem of consciousness means we can’t be certain whether SIGMA experiences anything.

 The Precautionary Principle